ddossot/cferl/README.md

 cferl requires that the ssl and ibrowse applications be started prior to using it.

-The following, which is the output when running the integration tests, demonstrates a typical usage of the API.
+The following, which is output when running the integration tests, demonstrates a typical usage of the API.
 Refer to the documentation for the complete reference.

     # Connect to Cloud Files (warning: cache/use CloudFiles for a maximum of 24 hours!)